 How do you come up with your ideas?
 What is your creative process?

 Illustrator and Photoshop are the perfect marriage.
 They are different from one another but they just get along and compliment each other wonderfully.
-They really are fantastic design tools with the capacity to interact and fuse the best of the vector and the pixel worlds into one.
+They really are fantastic design tools with the capacity to interact and fuse the best of the vector and pixel worlds into one.
 I often start by laying out in Illustrator and then take the vector layers into Photoshop to add texture or light effects.
-Some other times I’m happy using just Illustrator and having plain vector work or a typographical composition.
-It can also happen that you start off with an image and therefore you begin a layout on a Photoshop canvas and add vector elements along the way that have been designed in Illustrator.
+Sometimes I’m happy using just Illustrator and having plain vector work or a typographical composition.
+It can also happen that you start off with an image and begin a layout on a Photoshop canvas and add vector elements along the way that have been designed in Illustrator.